cose-wg/cose-spec/draft-schaad-cose.md

   if the payload is transported separately it is the responsibility of the application to ensure that it will be transported without changes.

 signatures
 : is either a single signature or an array of signature values.
-  It is legal to use the array of signature values for a single signature.
+  A single signature value can be represented using either data type.
-  Implementations MUST be able to parse both layouts.
+  Implementations MUST be able to parse both data types.

+The CDDL grammar structure for a signature is:

 ~~~~